 If you export the data to a .csv file, the IP addresses become default Fortify Software Security Center applications.
 You can edit those applications and their associated data in Excel.
 In Fortify WebInspect Enterprise, you can then import the applications into Fortify Software Security Center.
 For more information, see the Fortify WebInspect Enterprise online Help.

 2. Use the standard file-selection window to name and save the file.

-"Settings" below
+"Settings" on the next page

 To change the Web Discovery tool settings: